JesusPV93/todo-list/README.md

 **· Programmer A** - *Provided README Template* - [Profile A](https://github/profile A)

 **· Programmer B** - *Provided README Template* - [Profile B](https://github/profile B)

+See also the list of [contributors](https://github.com/PurpleBooth/a-goodreadme-template/contributors) who participated in this project.

+### License

+This project is licensed under the [CC0 1.0 Universal](LICENSE.md)

+Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details